gojimmypi/wolfssh/examples/ESP8266-SSH-Server/README.md

 User: `jill` password: `upthehill`
 User: `jack` password: `fetchapail`

+When in AP mode, the demo SSID is `TheBucketHill` and the wifi password is `jackorjill`.
+Unlike the STA mode, where the device needs to get an IP address from DHCP, in AP mode the IP address is `192.168.4.1`.
+The computer connecting will likely get an address of `192.168.4.2`.

 The default port for this demo is `22222`.

 Example to connect from linux: